Caleb-Barton-neteng/Stoplight-Lab/doc/Troubleshooting.md

 - **LED Not Lighting Up**:
   - **Check Connections**: Ensure each LED's long leg (anode) is connected to the correct GPIO pin, and the short leg (cathode) is connected to a ground (GND) pin.
   - **Verify Resistor Placement**: Ensure you have placed a current-limiting resistor (e.g., 220Ω) in series with each LED to avoid damaging the components.
   - **Wrong GPIO Pin**: Ensure the GPIO pins you are using in the code match the pins to which the LEDs are physically connected.
-The default pins in this setup are GPIO 17, GPIO 27, and GPIO 22.
+The default pins in this setup are GPIO 17, GPIO 18, and GPIO 27.
+If looking at the physical pin, the numbers are from the top (SD Card) side of the PI from left to right 1 odd numbers on the left, even on the right.
+In this case the pin numbers are 11, 12 and 13 as shown in the README.md.

 ---